 There isn't much you can do about the water pressure being supplied to you.
 Installing a pressure regulator is really the only solution.
 And if your pressure is high, you should absolutely install one.
 A good one (and get a good one) can be had for under $100.
-They are also easy to install making it a great DIY project.
-To test your water pressure, get a cheap pressure gage that you can screw onto your garden hose spigots.
+They are also easy to install, making it a great DIY project.
+To test your water pressure, get a cheap pressure gauge that you can screw onto your garden hose spigots.
 Connect it, turn on the water, and read the pressure.
 You will probably be surprised.

-If you do install a pressure regulator, that would be a good time to install a pressure gage in your water supply line as well—in line with your plumbing just after the pressure regulator.
+If you do install a pressure regulator, that would be a good time to install a pressure gauge in your water supply line as well—in line with your plumbing just after the pressure regulator.
 It's also an easy DIY project, but if you have PEX lines, it is super easy.
-A decent PEX, push to connect pressure gage is inexpensive and will keep you up to date on your system's water pressure.
+A decent PEX, push-to-connect pressure guage is inexpensive and will keep you up to date on your system's water pressure.

 Not that long ago, your house's water was supplied from the city and turned on or off at your home by a valve.
 That valve was the only thing separating your household system from the city system.
 If the water in your system expanded, it simply expanded backwards into the city system and the pressure remained constant.

 Expansion Tanks Demystified

 You have probably seen an expansion tank on plumbing somewhere.
 It is a simple, small tank that is usually just above the water heater and is connected to the main system via a branch line.
 If you don't have one, you need one.
 You can install it yourself easily, and you will spend around $70 for everything you need.

 If you take a shower and use 10 gallons of hot water in a typical 40-gallon hot water heater tank, you need to replace 25% of the heater's capacity.
 It flows in from the cold water supply on top of the tank automatically, and then your water heater heats it up to the desired temperature.
 The problem arises from the cold water being heated.